 It got me membership in both the IEEE and the IEEE Computer Society where I had a couple more papers published.

 But despite my father’s best efforts to keep me out of the military, I wound up joining in 1980 anyway, I spent almost three years as a military policeman.
-I was assigned to a combat detachment and an SRT company (1 Det.
+I was assigned to a combat detachment company (1 Det.
 42nd Military Police Company).
 We were stationed at Camp Smith and was backup to the MP’s at West Point, and trained for a disaster or an attack on the Indian Point Nuclear Power Plant.
+I was an SRT.

-After I was discharged honorably, I worked three more years at what was renamed to the Nathan S. Kline Institute.
-Dr. Kline was one of the pioneers of drug therapy for mental health patients, and sometimes would work directly for him.
+After I was honorably discharged, I worked three more years at what was renamed to the Nathan S. Kline Institute.
+Dr. Kline was one of the pioneers of drug therapy for mental health patients, and sometimes I would work directly for him.

-I then struck out on my own, became a consultant and worked for a variety of companies, including Bankers Trust, who after five years developing their conversion system for new clients, I was hired as a project leader to lead a team of five to seven programmers solely responsible for converting client data into the bank’s format.
+When I was healthy again, I then struck out on my own, formed my own company (Constelnet Systems) and I became a consultant and worked for a variety of companies, including Bankers Trust, who after five years developing and automating their conversion system for new clients, I was hired as a project leader to lead a team of five to seven programmers solely responsible for converting client data into the bank’s format.
 This experience also helped me to perfect my Data Dictionary Engine.

 It was in 1986 I led a team that helped to integrate a new client’s data into Banker’s Trust’s defined benefits system, and one client, General Motors, wanted to have terminals in their lunchroom so their employees can manage their retirement investments, and even request loans against their 401K’s.

-I did the same thing for Bell South, but I had to travel and worked for 3 months in Nashville, Tennessee, where we had a satellite office.
-Here the migration of the Bell South system required my ability to program in assembler, where I developed several utilities that I brought with me, and is in use at Verizon.
+I did the same thing for Bell South, but I had to travel and worked for nearly 6 months in Nashville, Tennessee, where we had a satellite office.
+Here the migration of the Bell South system required my ability to program in Assembler, where I developed several utilities that I brought with me, and were reused at Verizon in the late 1990’s early 2000’s.

-I have freelanced for Getty Images, and I have agreed to allow them to represent my stock photography collection.
+As a photographer, I freelanced for Getty Images, and I have agreed to allow them to represent my stock photography collection.
 Since 2013 I was accepted by the National Geographic as a photographer for the Your Shot program and am eligible to shoot open assignments they offer, and any assignments given to me directly.

 All I can say is I will provide content to my blogs when I am able to, and as long as my disability or its treatment doesn’t impede me from doing so. (the Daily Defense News site is automated, in that all my sources submit via email their stories, and WordPress processes them and publishes them, so this site only requires me to monitor it (unless I have something important to write and publish).